 - What are the average utility costs?
 Many buyers don’t factor utility bills into their monthly housing expenses, and these costs can add up — particularly in drafty older homes.
 Ask the listing agent what a typical monthly utility bill is during the summer and during the winter, since heating and cooling costs can fluctuate seasonally.
 Be prepared for higher utility bills if you’re moving from an apartment to a single-family home.

-Now that you’ve got your answers, there’s one last thing to do: Thank the host before you go.
-You never know — you could be seeing them again at the negotiating table soon.
+Now that you have your answers, there’s one last thing to do.
+Thank the host before you go.
+You never know — you could be seeing them again at the negotiating table.